suhaib-ahmd/CL-appmgr-steps/README.md

 bind-1.0.1-ThinXR_7.3.15.x86_64
 RP/0/RP0/CPU0:R1#
 ```
-Once the package has been installed, the application can be activated using
+Once the package has been installed, the application can be activated using the `appmgr application activate` command.
+This command follows the following syntax:
 ```
-(conf) appmgr application my-app activate type docker source hello-world docker-run-opts “<YOUR DOCKER RUN OPTS>”
+appmgr application my-app activate type docker source hello-world docker-run-opts “<YOUR DOCKER RUN OPTS>”
 ```
 For our application:
 ```